juhaodong/haskell-function-viewer/doc/Daily-Log.md

-# Daily Log
+# Daily Log 🚀
- this is the supplementary log for daily work.
+ this is the supplementary log for github commit history:D.

-## 1.11.2023
+## 📅 1.11.2023
 Started to find the correct way to download all the package on the hackage website.
 During that, I found some api on  https://hackage.haskell.org/api, so i decide to firstly give this api a closer look.

 Sadly, this api is very bad documented, no one can gather any useful information with it.
 The whole structure of the API is not so clear and most importantly, no example request and response is provided.
 So I had to try this api one by one using postman, but without and clue, the blindly attempts result only a few usable APIs.